ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-hardaker-dnsop-must-not-sha1.md

 # IANA Considerations

-IANA is requested to set the "Status" field of the "Digest Algorithms" registry {{DS-IANA}} for SHA-1 (1) to OPTIONAL.

-IANA is requested to set the "Recommended for DNSSEC Signin" column of the DNS Security Algorithm Numbers registry {{DNSKEY-IANA}}
+IANA is requested to set the "Recommended for DNSSEC Signing" column of the DNS Security Algorithm Numbers registry {{DNSKEY-IANA}}
 to MUST NOT: